SciFiDryer/TightVNCAssist/README.md

 ## To use

 Download the TightVNC.exe file and launch.
 Type in an IP of a remote listening VNC viewer.
 The executable is portable and should be able to run unprivileged.

+## Building on your own

+Clone this repo and import into the TightVNC source solution using File>Add>Existing Project.